MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 * test.m function quantifies the prediction errors RMSE and MAPE.
 * update_model.m function updates the model for each new training sample.
 * update_parameters.m function updates model parameters.

-This repository also contains the Python code and a Jupyter notebook.

 ## Data